 - Only if Stages 1, 2 and 3 have been exhausted and the complaint remains unresolved should a formal complaint be made at Stage 4 to the School's Complaints Panel. - A Stage 4 complaint must be made in writing, stating the nature of the complaint, and how the School has handled it so far at Stages 1, 2 and 3.
-The parent should send this complaint to complaints@stjohnsprepandsenior.co.uk. - All members of the Complaints Panel are entirely independent of the management of the school and will have had no prior involvement in the complaint put before them. - The Panel will consider and fully investigate all written complaints within three weeks of receipt.
+The parent should send this complaint to complaints@stjohnsprepandsenior.co.uk. - The Panel will usually comprise three members, two of whom will be members of the school's advisory board.
+The third member will be entirely independent of the management, governance and running of the school.
+No members will have had prior involvement in the complaint put before them. - The Panel will consider and fully investigate all written complaints within three weeks of receipt.
 It will ordinarily arrange a meeting to discuss the complaint, and will invite the person making it to attend the meeting, with a third party if they so wish.
 This may be a relative, teacher or friend.
 Legal representation will not normally be appropriate.
-The school gives the complainant at least five working days' notice of the date of the meeting.
-After hearing all the evidence, the Panel will consider their decision and inform the parent about it in writing.
+The Panel will give the complainant at least five working days' notice of the date of the meeting. - After hearing all the evidence, the Panel will consider their decision and inform the parent about it in writing.
 The members of the Panel will do all they can to resolve the complaint in a fair manner.
 The Panel will make findings and recommendations, which will be final.
-The complainant, Proprietor/Principal, Headteacher and where relevant the person complained about, will receive a copy of the findings and recommendations within five working days. - After hearing all the evidence, the Panel will consider their decision and inform the parent about it in writing.
-The members of the Panel will do all they can to resolve the complaint in a fair manner.
-The Panel will make findings and recommendations, which will be final.
-The complainant, Proprietor/Principal, Headteacher and where relevant the person complained about, will receive a copy of the findings and recommendations within five working days.
+The complainant, Principal, Headteacher and where relevant the person/s complained about, will receive a copy of the findings and recommendations within five working days.

-Records and Confidentiality
+Records and confidentiality